Carolyn Goodman

 • There are many other questions the agreement will answer.

-It is important to speak to a divorce attorney about these issues so you can be sure you understand the issues involved and the meaning of the agreements you are making with your spouse.
+It is important to speak to an experienced DC divorce attorney about these issues so you can be sure you understand the issues involved and the meaning of the agreements you are making with your spouse.

 Once you have a Separation Agreement, it is much simpler to proceed to an Uncontested Divorce in DC.